In-District Activities with Members of Congress

 Activity Options

-Here are some examples of different types of activities you can plan, but don’t feel restricted to just these options!
+Here are some examples of different types of activities you can plan, but don’t feel restricted to just these options.
 You can be creative when planning activities and find other options that work best for your chapter and your MOC.

-Small, Less Formal, Activity Options
+Simpler, Less Formal, Activity Options

 Pick a location that is likely to appeal to your MOC and keep it lowkey (short hike, short park visit) with the goal of getting to know the MOC and the MOC getting to know members of your chapter while enjoying the outdoors.
+Though the activity is simple, it still may take time to plan and arrange with your MOC and their staff.

 Larger, More Formal, Activity Options